Known Issues and Solutions in Blackboard Learn

 For support with all things IT contact AskIT, UAB's IT help desk.
 Many self-help articles and FAQs are available on the AskIT website.
 To access the FAQs, open a ticket or chat with an agent visit uab.edu/askit, or call AskIT at 205-996-5555.
 Hours of operation vary and are posted on the website.

 Students can register their cell phone for various notifications from around campus.
-From notifications about postings in Blackboard, to reminders about registration deadlines, to being able to reset your BlazerID password remotely (24x7)...it all starts with registering your cell phone and selecting which services you want to take advantage of.
+From notifications about postings in the learning management system, to reminders about registration deadlines, to being able to reset your BlazerID password remotely (24x7)...it all starts with registering your cell phone and selecting which services you want to take advantage of.
 Visit uab.edu/enotify and sign up today.

 Persons who are formally affiliated with UAB gain access to university-managed electronic resources by means of an officially recognized credential called a “BlazerID."
 A non-UAB person who needs access to these resources is not eligible to create a BlazerID, and is thus required to obtain a guest username and password.
 Guest accounts (also referred to as “XIAS” accounts) must be sponsored by a UAB employee, and are subject to an approval and setup process.